Rex Mason

 Henry Greathead Rex Mason CMG QC (3 June 1885 – 2 April 1975) was a New Zealand politician.
 He served as Attorney General, Minister of Justice, Minister of Education, and Minister of Native Affairs, and had a significant influence on the direction of the Labour Party.
-He served in parliament from 1926 to 1966, the only person to serve as an MP for over 40 years.
+The longest-serving Member of Parliament in New Zealand history, Mason served in Parliament continuously from 1926 to 1966.
+He is also the only person to serve as a Member of the New Zealand Parliament for over 40 years.

 Early life

 Mason was born in Wellington on 3 June 1885.
 His father was Harry Brooks Mason, a compositor at the Government Printing Works (who worked for Hansard for a time) from South Africa.
 His mother, Henrietta Emma Rex, was an Australian who helped form the Women's Social and Political League and was vice-president in 1894.
 She also taught ballroom dancing in Wellington prior to World War I.

 Mason was educated at Clyde Quay School, then Wellington College where he was dux in 1902.
 He won a scholarship and attended Victoria University where graduated in 1907 with a Master of Arts with honours in mathematics and a Bachelor of Laws.
 He then worked in several law firms in Wellington and Eltham before opening his own practice in Pukekohe in 1911.
 He was soon joined in the practice by his brother Spencer, who later became president of the Auckland District Law Society.

 On 27 December 1912 Mason married Dulcia Martina Rockell at Auckland.
 Together they had two sons and two daughters.
 Through his wife's influence, Mason become interested in Indian religion and spirituality, and beliefs derived from it (particularly Theosophy).
 He was a vegetarian and a teetotaller.